Pan-Canadian Geoscience Strategy

 The PGS builds on extensive existing geoscience work and collaborations.
 This work will continue, with enhanced coordination between geological survey organizations, over the coming months and years.

-For more information about PGS implementation so far, check out the NGSC Progress Report (22 pages, 4 MB).
+For more detailed information about PGS implementation so far, check out this year’s NGSC Progress Report (21 pages, 5 MB).

 To keep up with PGS news, keep checking this website or sign up to receive updates!